Vietnam.vn - Nền tảng quảng bá Việt Nam

 Quillbot app rates an article as having 43% AI-generated content

-A 2023 study from Stanford University found that an AI testing app was “nearly perfect” at testing the essays of American-born eighth graders.
+A 2023 study by Stanford University found that an AI testing app was “nearly perfect” at testing the essays of American-born eighth graders.
 However, the app incorrectly labeled half of the essays from students whose second language was English as “AI writing.”

-Don't use AI testing apps as 'judges'
+AI testing apps should not be used as 'judges'

 In addition, technology companies emphasize that schools should only view AI testing apps as support tools, not as “judges” to pass judgment on students' essays.